 Bamberg County and its county seat were named for Local resident William Seaborn Bamberg (1820-1858) and other members of the Bamberg family.

 The area was a part of Barnwell County until 1897, when the new county was established.
 "The County lies in the southwestern part of South Carolina in the upper and middle Coastal Plain.
-It coves an area of about 252,800 acres, or 395 square miles."
+It covers an area of about 252,800 acres, or 395 square miles."

 Although the area has been primarily agricultural, several towns developed along the route of the South Carolina Railroad in the mid-nineteenth century.